HenrikBengtsson/progressr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘progress’
+    Namespace in Imports field not imported from: ‘readr’
       All declared Imports should be used.
     ```